-The Fund's investment in the Subsidiary is valued based on the net asset value ("NAV") as calculated by the administrator of the Subsidiary.
+The Fund's investment in the Subsidiary is valued based on the audited net asset value ("NAV") of the Subsidiary.

 The Directors consider the unit of account of the investment held to be the investment as a whole (i.e. both the equity and loan components), based on the premise that fair value measurement should be consistent with how market participants would transact in their economic best interest.